LibraryCarpentry/lc-marcedit/episodes/02-top-level-menu-features.md

 MarcEdit remembers what you did last in the Quick Links section.
 For those features you access frequently, Quick Links will get you there.
 <img src="../assets/img/quickLinks_mainMenu.PNG" width="650">

 To personalize your MarcEdit further, preferences allows you to change or reset settings for MarcEdit.
-Preferences include the font and size used in the MarcEditor, the default character encoding such as MARC8 or UTF-8, the tools that appear in the MarcEdit Main Menu Window, or languages for instance.
+Preferences include the font and font size used in the MarcEditor, the default character encoding for records opened in the MarcEditor (such as MARC8 or UTF-8), the tools that appear in the MarcEdit Main Menu Window, or languages for instance.
 Sometimes it is necessary to close and reopen MarcEdit once you have changed your preferences.
 <img src="../assets/img/settings_mainMenu.PNG" width="650">

 #### MarcEdit Tools: Features